anirudhb123/Online-Auction-Optimization/README.md

 In this project, we implement and simulate two algorithms for online auctions that are defined in our paper:

-1. **Myopic Algorithm:** Uses a UCB-style CTR prediction approach to optimize bids.
+1. **Myopic Algorithm:** Uses a UCB-style CTR prediction approach to optimize bids (assumes autobidders are myopic)
-2. **Non-Myopic Algorithm:** Balances exploration and exploitation in CTR prediction to optimize bids over a longer horizon.
+2. **Non-Myopic Algorithm:** Balances exploration and exploitation in CTR prediction to optimize bids over a longer horizon (assumes autobidders are non-myopic)

 ## Usage